phil-opp/blog_os/README.md

 ```

 Where `sdX` is the device name of your USB stick. **Be careful** to choose the correct device name, because everything on that device is overwritten.

+## Testing

+To run the unit tests on the host system, execute `cargo test`.

 ## License
 The source code is dual-licensed under MIT or the Apache License (Version 2.0).